ttdoucet/ttdoucet.github.io/nightingale/index.md

 to toll me back from thee unto myself.
 Adieu!
 The fancy cannot cheat so well
 &nbsp;&nbsp;
-as she is fain’d to do, deceitful elf!
+as she is fain’d to do, deceiving elf!
 Adieu!
 Adieu!
 Thy plaintive anthem fades
 &nbsp;&nbsp;
 past the near meadows, over the still stream,